SpikeMurphy/Laboratory/content/Methodes/Bacteria/transformation.md

 | E. coli C43(DE3) | toxic membrane protein expression | lacUV5 promoter <br> for IPTG induced expression of t-RNA polymerase |

 ### Preparations:
-1. <input type="checkbox"> Thaw a reaction tube of competent bacteria on ice.
+1. <input type="checkbox"> Thaw a one-shot of competent bacteria per transformation on ice for approximately 5 minutes.
 2. <input type="checkbox"> Thaw the Plasmid on ice.
-3. <input type="checkbox"> Pre-warm 1000 µL of LB medium to 37 °C.
+3. <input type="checkbox"> Pre-warm 1100 µL of LB medium per transformation to 37 °C.
 ### Transformation:
 1. <input type="checkbox"> Add 1–10 ng (up to 100-200 ng for difficult dransformations) of plasmid DNA to a one shot of 50–100 µL of competent cells.
-2. <input type="checkbox"> Mix by flicking or gentle stirring.
+2. <input type="checkbox"> Mix the bacteria by flicking or gentle stirring.
-3. <input type="checkbox"> Incubate on ice for 30 minutes.
+3. <input type="checkbox"> Incubate transformation mix on ice for 30 minutes.
 {{< timer time="0:30:00" >}}
+4. <input type="checkbox"> Pre-heat a heating block or water bath to 42 °C.
-4. <input type="checkbox"> Incubate in a heating block or water bath @ 42 °C for 45 to 60 seconds.
+5. <input type="checkbox"> Incubate transformation mix in a heating block or water bath @ 42 °C for 45 to 60 seconds.
 {{< timer time="0:01:00" >}}
-5. <input type="checkbox"> Incubate on ice for 5 minutes.
+6. <input type="checkbox"> Incubate transformation mix on ice for 5 minutes.
 {{< timer time="0:05:00" >}}
-6. <input type="checkbox"> Add 900 µL LB medium.
+7. <input type="checkbox"> Add 900 µL LB medium to the transformation mix.
-7. <input type="checkbox"> Incubate on a heating block @ 37 °C and @ 250 rpm for 1 h.
+8. <input type="checkbox"> Incubate transformation mix on a heating block @ 37 °C and @ 250 rpm for 1 h.
 {{< timer time="1:00:00" >}}
 ### Plate Preparation:
 1. <input type="checkbox"> Take two LB-agar Plates containing the appropriate antibiotic out of the fridge and let them warm up to RT.